thecoorum/sportthing/CHECKLIST.md

 - [ ] Add backlinks to all pages
 - [ ] Think about enabling them only for web?

-- [ ] Make edit profile form footer sticky
+- [x] Make edit profile form footer sticky

+- [ ] Debug payment handler Postgres function, so it doesn't run before the set interval